OstlerDev/cs2-friendwatch/README.md

 ## How to use

-1. Start **Steam**, then start **Friendwatch**.
+1. Start **Steam**, **CS2**, then start **FriendWatch**.
-   - Tip: start Friendwatch *before* CS2 if you want map/score info in the list.
 2. You’ll see friends who are currently in CS2.
-Click the ones you want to watch.
+Click the ones you want to watch for an open spot.
 3. Hit **Start watching**.
 4. When a spot opens you’ll get:
    - a CS2-style **YOUR MATCH IS READY!** popup
    - an alert sound
    - a desktop notification
 5. Click **ACCEPT** (or the green **Join** on their row) to join through Steam — same idea as clicking Join Game yourself.
-6. After you join, watching stops.
-Hit **Start watching** again if you want another spot.

 Open **⚙** in the corner for volume, custom sound, and how often it checks.

-## What “joinable” means

-Friendwatch only alerts when Steam actually offers a join path (the same signal as Join Game in your friends list).

-If a friend is mid-Premier / mid-match and Steam still hides Join Game, Friendwatch won’t treat them as joinable either — even if their party looks like it has empty seats.

-## Tips
+## Notes

 - Someone else can still grab the spot first.
 It’s a race.
 - Some friends’ privacy / party settings hide join info.
-Nothing Friendwatch can do about that.
+Nothing FriendWatch can do about that.
 - Your watch list and settings are saved automatically.

 ## Build from source (optional)